Jobs vs. Internships vs. Careers: What’s the Difference?

 What to Look For: Qualifications, Values, & Red Flags

 Preferred Qualifications are the qualities, skills or experiences that their ideal job candidate would have.
-These will likely align with the job duties required for the position, or be shaped by the previous employees who have held that position.
+These will likely align with the job duties required for the position or be shaped by the previous employees who have held that position.
 You do not need to fit all of these qualifications for a position in order to apply.
-However, when preparing your materials (resume, cover letter, etc.), try to focus on ways that you have experience in that area, or how you have the skills/qualities to learn.
+However, when preparing your materials (resume, cover letter, etc.), try to focus on ways that you have experience in that area or how you have the skills/qualities necessary to learn the job duties.

 Assessing Company Values

-Company values are the actions and behaviors companies encourage that impact the type of work and the environment they foster for their employees.
-It’s important to have an understanding of a company’s values so that you can determine if the position will be a good fit.
+Company values are the actions and behaviors companies encourage.
+They impact the type of work and the environment they foster for their employees.
+It’s important to have an understanding of a company’s values so that you can determine if the position will be a good fit for you.

 “Pink Flags” for Workplace Safety

-When looking for jobs, there are a few things that you should keep an eye out for.
-These things are not necessarily “red flags,” or things that show an environment is unsafe and may be a deal breaker.
+When looking for jobs, there are a few things that you should be mindful of.
+These things are not necessarily “red flags,” or things that show an environment is unsafe and may be a poor fit.
 However, they may indicate some possible workplace practices that may or may not be comfortable to you.
-Thus, they are “pink flags,” to just be aware of as you look for positions.
-It is up to you to determine which are “red” and which are “pink” for yourself.
+Thus, they are “pink flags” to just be aware of as you look for positions.
+It is up to you to determine which items are “red” and which are “pink” for yourself.
+Some potential pink flags are:

 • No flexibility built into the job description